mwarzynski/tax_stocks/README.md

 ## Supported platforms

 Current implementation supports two platforms: Revolut and Degiro.
-Transactions providers are abstracted (behind an interface), therefore implementation of other platforms should be relatively easy.
+Transactions providers are implemented behind an interface, therefore adding implementation for other platforms should be relatively easy.

 Application uses following code structure to keep the CSV files fairly organised: `data/investing/{platform}/{year}.csv`.